cyberark/cyberark-conjur-cli/README.md

 _Note: This method requires Conjur v1.9+_

-Returns a Python dictionary of information about the client making an API request (such as its ip address, user, account, token expiration date etc.).
+Returns a Python dictionary of information about the Client making an API request (such as its IP address, user, account, token expiration date, etc).

 ## Contributing